rvesse/airline/docs/guide/parser/index.md

 this change they could incorrectly parse a token that was intended to represent an option as a value.
 Considering the above example if you had `-abe` where `-a` is a flag option and `-b` has arity 1 the parser would previously have set the value of `-b` to be `e` even if you also had a `-e` option defined.
-From that release onwards this would now result in an error if `e` may itself be an option.ß
+From that release onwards this would now result in an error if `e` may itself be an option.

 ##### `GreedyClassicGetOptParser`